 There is a part of your drive which powers the spinning platters, and it's called the data platter motor; should anything happen to this motor, the platters will be spun sporadically with accompanying sounds.
 Here's a mental picture to give you a better idea.
 Imagine you're driving around a car and that suddenly starts stuttering, stopping, and then picks up speed again.
 That's what happens to your platters if the motor is faulty.

 This is probably the worst of the lot because it can lead to utter damage of the drive to the point where nothing can be done about it.
-Maybe you exposed the drive to water, fire, ice or magnetic fields; environmental contamination could also be a cause.
+Maybe you exposed the drive to the water, fire, ice, or magnetic fields; environmental contamination could also be a cause.

 The good news is, you have quite a few options for fixing hard drive noise at your disposal.
 The bad news is, you probably won't figure them out on your own.
 A hard drive is not something you want to tinker around with unless you know what you're doing, but no worries; the solutions below will save you the trouble of doing that.